celine-teh/vicHealthHeroes/wp-content/plugins/unlimited-elements-for-elementor/readme.txt

 = What if i update to the Premium version after using the Free version? =

 Your existing elements/content will work with the premium version.
-So you won’t lose your any of your hard work.
+So you wonâ€™t lose your any of your hard work.

 = Can i get a refund? =